 Clean the apples, utensils, jar and surface area that you’re working on– you don’t want to introduce any bad bacteria into the fermenting process, as it will spoil your ACV.
 Wipe everything down in a mix of warm water & white vinegar.
 Clean your (local, Okanagan) apples in a sink full of cold water and get off any dirt.
-Make sure to cut off any yucky bits, bruises and blemishes before-hand – if you wouldn’t eat it, don’t use it for your ACV.
-Dice it in to small, half-inch pieces.
+Make sure to cut off any yucky bits, bruises and blemishes before-hand.
+Dice it to small, half-inch pieces.

 Step 2 – Assemble

 Fill your jar 3/4 full of clean, diced apples.
 Cover them with water and sprinkle with the sugar.
 The sugar will act as food for the beneficial bacteria which will help move the fermentation process along.
 (You can also make it without sugar, and instead used a 1/2 cup of ACV as a “starter” which works, too!)

 Submerge the apples below the surface of the water.
 You’ll need to use a weight to prevent the apples from floating to the surface.
 Many people use a clean zip-lock bag filled with water or a yogurt or sour cream container, cut to size and then held down with a sterilized rock.
 Again, you may have to get creative.
 If there are pieces of apples left exposed to the surface air, they may mold which will spoil your ACV.
 Similar to sauerkraut making, the most important part is that the (local, Okanagan) apples stay in the brine you've created.

 Cover the jar with a doubled-up piece of cheese cloth, and secure it with an elastic band to keep fruit flies out.